Ghost Bike memorials are very easy to create and require only simple supplies available at any hardware store.

 Now our small group focuses our efforts on ghost bike making and installation workdays which are posted on our facebook page to which everyone is invited.

 Some locations have a memorial ride after each death and install the ghost bike together at the end of the ride.
 In some instances this ride coincides with a local Critical Mass ride.
 Other locations visit ghost bikes during the worldwide Ride of Silence in May.

-How to Post a Ghost Bike on the Web: This site is no longer being updated while we transition to a format that will allow for community participation.
+How to Post a Ghost Bike on the Web: This site is no longer being updated beyond NYC.
 In the meantime, we suggest that your local ghost

 bike group create a FaceBook page or blog, and/or that you share information on